dfernandezm/moneycol/server/packages/graphql/README.md

 ### Nodemon

-For `nodemon` to reflect latest changes, a hardcoded watch has been added for `users` and `auth` modules:
+For `nodemon` to reflect latest changes, a hardcoded 'watch' has been added explicitly for `users` and `auth` modules:

 ```
 ...